 Meeting Demand of Imported fruits in China on TMALL or TMALL Global

-TMALL holds the biggest market share in e-commerce market of China at 57%.
+TMALL holds the biggest market share in the e-commerce market of China at 57%.
 It mainly focuses on premium brands.
-This characteristic makes TMALL most expensive e-commerce marketplace in China.
-It provides an opportunity to International brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.
+This characteristic makes TMALL the most expensive e-commerce marketplace in China.
+It provides an opportunity for International brands to open exclusive online stores and directly sell products to Chinese consumers without being physically present in China.

 Meeting Demand of Imported fruits in China on JD.com